neutmute/neutmute.github.io/_posts/blog/2021-08-08-Spike-Line-Drawing.md

 excerpt: Line Tracking Hints
 ---

 Spike Prime has a lesson module `Training Camp 3: Reacting to Lines`.
-As a newcomer to Spike, some things weren't obvious.
+As a newcomer to Spike, some things weren't obvious (maybe I should do training camp 1 & 2).
 Here are my notes.

 ## Start moving at block explained